New ways to pay

 What is Apple Pay?

-Apple Pay lets users quickly pay for goods worth up to £30 by moving their mobile phone over a contactless reader, removing the need to use a card or enter a Pin.
-Anyone with an iPhone 6, iPhone 6 Plus or an Apple Watch linked to an iPhone 5 or above can use it.
+Apple Pay lets you pay for goods by moving your iPhone over a contactless reader, removing the need to use a physical card or enter a Pin.
+Anyone with an iPhone 6, iPhone 6 Plus, or an Apple Watch linked to an iPhone 5 or above can use it.

 Is Apple Pay safe?